We may earn money or other compensation from the companies or products mentioned in this post.

-The night-time parade that set the standard for generations returned to Disneyland park from Walt Disney World for a limited run in 2017.
+The night-time parade that set the standard for generations returns to Disneyland park from Walt Disney World for a limited run in 2017 and 2019.
 Do you remember the Electrical Parade?
 Will it still be able to dazzle us now that we’ve seen Paint the Night?
 One thing is for sure, I can’t wait to hear the electrically synthesized music we all associate with the Electrical Parade.

 Christmas Fantasy Parade

 This parade runs down Main Street, along the parade route during the holidays with one daytime and one evening performance.
 See Santa Claus, marching toy soldiers and your favorite Disney character during the holidays at Disneyland.
 I prefer the evening showing, when the ambient lights are aglow and parade floats have a special Christmas feeling to them!